Q: Where do I turn in my Health Clearance documents? I remember bringing them to the Health Office in the past.

 Q: What if my doctor doesn't practice medicine anymore?

 A: If you have exhausted all other options and are unable to obtain copies of your records, then you can request a MMR blood test coupon from the Admissions Office to use at Kalihi-Palama Health Center.
-This discounted coupon is made available to HCC students and price is subject to change.
+This discounted coupon is made available to Honolulu CC students and price is subject to change.
 You may also request a blood test for MMR be done through your health care provider and Diagnostic Labs or Clinical Labs often will give a discount if these blood tests are paid for at the time of service.
 Your health care provider may charge you additional fees and may require you to make an appointment before and/or after the blood test, so we suggest you ask first what the pricing is or options that they have for you to comply with the health clearance requirement to have proof of the two (2) MMR shots or proof of positive blood screening for MMR.

 A: Unfortunately, yes because once you are accepted as a student, you are allowed to take in-person and other types of classes.
 There is no mechanism in Banner (registration system) that restricts students from registering only in online/web classes.

 Q: Do TB clearance (shots or x-ray reports) expire?

 A: No. It doesn't expire.
 We accept TB tests that are older than a year old providing you are able to show proof that you attended a post-secondary class somewhere within that time period.